learn-co-students/pokemon-scraper-v-000/README.md

 1. Set up your schema
 2. Scrape data
-3. Insert it into your db
+3. Insert it into your database
 4. Build out methods to manipulate your data.

 This mirrors a very "real world" task.